Why Landshape?

 Terrain, however, has quite different properties from such constructibles.
 Terrain is frequently doubly curved, organic, or irregular.
 It often requires a dense mesh for representation.

-This family of surface properties sits in the opposite corner of what Sketchup's edit tools were originally designed to deal with.
+This family of surface properties sits in the opposite corner of what Sketchup's core editing tools were originally designed to deal with.

 Sketchup is Thinking in 3D